 Figure 5.2.2.1-1: UUAA in the context of the Registration procedure (UUAA-MM)

-1. The UE sends a Registration request message and, if configured with one, it shall provide a CAA-level UAV ID of the UAV and optionally a USS address when registering for UAS services.
+1. The UE sends a Registration request message and, if configured with one, it shall provide a CAA-Level UAV ID of the UAV and optionally a USS address when registering for UAS services.
+The UE may also include a UAV Capability information to indicate to the network that the UE supports UAV functionality.